 In addition, you can also choose to select the checkbox to have the user's information that they filled out in the form appear in the automatic email message.

-Watch Part 4 of our training session or keep reading to see how you can set up notifications so that when a user submits a form, you or anyone on your team will receive an email with the contents of the form in the email.
+You can set up notifications so that when a user submits a form, you or anyone on your team will receive an email with the contents of the form in the email.
 Your team members do not have to be SiteWrench administrators to receive form notifications.

 Don't worry about forgetting to set up your notifications, we will give you a reminder message if you don't yet have a notification email set up on your form!